BellyBista/Infra_Project/README.md

 # Infra_Project
 Private repo for terraform modules created
+This repo is connect to the terraform_workflows repo via ssh

 ### s3-module
 The s3-module requires env and region variables to be pass during runtime